the buss chimulco 1

 Dr. Michelle

-A note here: Unlike any other US dentist I had been to, there was no receptionist, no hygienists, no dental tech assistants.
+A note: Unlike any other US dentist I had been to, there was no receptionist, no hygienists, no dental tech assistants.
 Just a couple of dentists working through dental solutions one mouth at a time.

 I had X-Rays taken of my teeth before.
-Usually a small plastic plate was inserted and a large cone shaped machine was pointed at my face and after a brief wait, X-Rays appeared in an assistants hand, flexible plastic like photos then placed into a back lit viewer so we could all see the slide show.
+Usually a small plastic plate was inserted between my gums and inner cheek and a large cone shaped machine would point to my face and after a brief wait, X-Rays appeared in an assistant’s hand, flexible plastic like photos then placed into a back lit viewer so we could all enjoy the slide show.

-When the instrument wasn’t in my mouth I could look over my right shoulder and see the X-Rays in real time.
+When the instrument wasn’t in my mouth I could look backwards and to my right to see the X-Rays in real time.
 They chatted in Spanish but kept me updated in English.
 They both spoke English very well but occasionally Dr. Michelle would lean on Google translate.

 It was decided which teeth would need to be removed and a subsequent appointment was set